psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 1. Set a target selector
 2. Add curly brackets `{ }`
-3. Within the brackets: specify a property, followed by a colon `:` , a value, and a semi-colon `;`
+3. Within the brackets: specify a property, followed by a colon `:` , a value, and a semi-colon `; `

-**Never forget the semi-colon.**
+**Pro Tip: **_Never forget the semi-colon._

 The font-size can be measured in a few different units, but I used pixels here as the simplest option.
 Color and background-color can accept colors represented in Hex codes \(e.g. \#FF43D2\) or one of the web-safe [HTML color names](https://www.w3schools.com/colors/colors_names.asp).

-You can target all instances of an HTML element like &lt;p&gt; or &lt;h1&gt;, or you can target specific instances by naming the HTML elements with an **ID** or **Class.**
+You can target all instances of an HTML element like `<p>` or `<h1>`, or you can target specific instances by naming the HTML elements with an **ID** or **Class.**

 EMBED CODE PEN: [https://codepen.io/BenFictional/pen/RVzKNd](https://codepen.io/BenFictional/pen/RVzKNd)

 In the HTML for each paragraph, I specified a class; in the CSS, I can assign properties to anything with that class.
 You can also assign ID's for an element, but unlike classes, ID's can only be used for one specific element.

 While you can name elements whatever you want, it's important to spell everything correctly.
 Use a standard naming convention and syntax to stay organized.

 There are _a lot_ of CSS properties, and they function in complex and inter-connected ways, so we'll just go over some basic ones that are relevant to the upcoming assignment.
 For reference, here is a [longer list of CSS properties](https://cdn.makeawebsitehub.com/wp-content/uploads/2015/10/css3-mega-cheat-sheet.jpg) to play with.

-An invaluable resource for working with CSS is the [World Wide Web Consortium ](https://www.w3schools.com/)—if you google any of the following properties, the first result will probably be the relevant W3 page listing all possible values with examples.
+An invaluable resource for working with CSS is the [World Wide Web Consortium ](https://www.w3schools.com/)—if you Google any of the following properties, the first result will probably be the relevant W3 page listing all possible values with examples.
 And for more thorough tutorials, I still recommend [Interneting is Hard. ](https://internetingishard.com/html-and-css/)

 _**Don't panic!
 You can skim this page and come back to it when you start working on upcoming assignment. **_